carlossg/docker-maven/README.md

     docker run -it --volumes-from maven-repo maven mvn archetype:generate # will download artifacts docker run -it --volumes-from maven-repo maven mvn archetype:generate # will reuse downloaded artifacts

+# Packaging a local repository with the image

+The `$MAVEN_CONFIG` dir (default to `/root/.m2`) is configured as a volume so anything copied there in a Dockerfile at build time is lost.
+For that the dir `/usr/share/maven/ref/` is created, and anything in there will be copied on container startup to `$MAVEN_CONFIG`.

+To create a pre-packaged repository, create a `pom.xml` with the dependencies you need and use this in your `Dockerfile`.
+`/usr/share/maven/ref/settings-docker.xml` is a settings file that changes the local repository to `/usr/share/maven/ref/repository`, but you can use your own settings file as long as it uses `/usr/share/maven/ref/repository` as local repo.

+    COPY pom.xml /tmp/pom.xml
+    RUN mvn -B -f /tmp/pom.xml -s /usr/share/maven/ref/settings-docker.xml dependency:resolve

+To add your custom `settings.xml` file to the image use

+    COPY settings.xml /usr/share/maven/ref/

+For an example, check the `tests` dir

 # Running as non-root

 Maven needs the user home to download artifacts to, and if the user does not exist in the image an extra